munkacsimark/local-data-storage/README.md

 `itemExists` - Checks existence of an item based on its *key*.

-`cleanExpiredItems` - Removes expired items from the storage.
+`clearExpiredItems` - Removes expired items from the storage.
 It is invoked in the *constructor*, but feel free to use it anywhere.

 ---